GarfieldZHU/Aloha.zone.io/Graphics/GPU/README.md

 #### 6. AI, Big Language Model, Metaverse

+* 2017: Google announced their `Transformer` model for LLM.
+See [What is a transformer model](https://blogs.nvidia.com/blog/2022/03/25/what-is-a-transformer-model/)
-* 2021: GPT-3, the first big language model, was released.
+* 2021: GPT-3, one of the largest language model, was released by OpenAI.
 * 2022: The ChatGPT is publicly announce.
 The big language model is popular.
 * 2022: NVIDIA Omniverse™ platform is released as fundational role of building metaverse.
 * As the core infrastructure of training LLM, Nvidia is again on the top of the tide.